 What floats, insulates, and is 98 percent air?
 It’s expanded polystyrene (EPS), often mistakenly called Styrofoam™ (Styrofoam is a trademarked brand owned and manufactured by The Dow Chemical Company).
 But what kind — if any — can be recycled in the Kansas City metro area?

-EPS is a #6 plastic, but only molds, blocks, coolers and packing peanuts can be recycled.
-Drop them off at Kansas City Community Recycling Centers and ACH Foam Technologies.
+EPS is a #6 plastic, but only molds, blocks and coolers can be recycled.
+Drop them off at ACH Foam Technologies.
 In order to be recycled, EPS must be white and clean.
-EPS packing peanuts can also be recycled at Post Net and select locations of The UPS Store.

 Any type of EPS that has had contact with food or beverages — meat trays, coffee cups, egg cartons, takeout containers, disposable plates — cannot be recycled in the metro area.
 Instead, purchase and use containers that are durable or recyclable.